sainikhith/sainikhith.github.io/_posts/2024-01-08-Predicting-Customer-Loyalty-With-ML.md

 Our testing found that the Random Forest approach gave us the highest predictive accuracy.

 <br>
-**Metric 1: <span title="A value etween 0 and 1 indicating how well the model predicts the output.
+**Metric 1: <span title="A value between 0 and 1 indicating how well the model predicts the output variable.
 The closer to 1, the more accurate the model.
 Adjusted for multiple predictor variables.">Adjusted R-Squared (Test Set)</span>**

 * Random Forest = 0.955
 * Decision Tree = 0.886
 * Linear Regression = 0.754

 <br>
-**Metric 2: R-Squared (<span title="A method of cross validation where the data is split into K=4 equal groups, and the model is trained and tested 4 times, using a different group for testing each time, and training on all the other groups.
+**Metric 2: R-Squared (<span title="A method of cross-validation where the data is split into K=4 equal groups, and the model is trained and tested 4 times, using a different group for testing each time, and training on all the other groups.
 The accuracy is then averaged over all 4 evalulations, to give us an idea of how well the model would do on unseen data.">K-Fold Cross Validation, k = 4</span>)**

 * Random Forest = 0.925
 * Decision Tree = 0.871